-Agency Funds - These funds account for various taxes, deposits and other monies collected or held by the City, in a purely custodial capacity, until distributed to other governmental units or designated beneficiaries.
+Agency Funds - These funds account for various taxes, deposits and other monies collected or held by the City, acting in the capacity of an agent, for distribution to other governmental units or designated beneficiaries.

 D. Account Classifications.

 The account classifications used in the financial statements conform to the board classifications recommended in Governmental Accounting, Auditing and Financial Reporting as issued in 2012 by the Government Finance Officers Association.